Table of Contents[Hide][Show]

 You may be able to find out how to stop breakouts by doing some detective work.

 Argh, those nasty breakouts.
 You scrub and you wash and you tone and you moisturize, and still they show up just when you least need them, like right before a big interview, presentation, or meeting with your new in-laws.

 You know how to grin and bear it.
 You probably know how to cover it up.
-You may even know what you need to do to get your skin back on the healthy track.
+You may even know how to control your hormonal acne.
 If you want to say goodbye to your acne for good, however, the next time it shows up, you may want to perk your ears a bit.
 After all, we’ve heard that if you listen, your breakouts will tell you what you need to know to stop them from coming back.

 Look carefully at where you’re breaking out.
 There is a theory called “face mapping” that suggests the location of your acne could present clues about what’s causing it.
 Traditional Chinese medicine, for example, maintains that a weakness or toxicity in a certain organ or gland in the body can result in acne showing up in certain areas of the skin.
 You can use this theory to do some detective work on your breakouts.